ShawandaMD/ShawandaMD.github.io/_posts/2019-09-29-welcome_back_habit_tracker.markdown

 ```

-3. Lets handle relationships in JSON!
+Step 3.
+Lets handle relationships in JSON!
 This is where our Active Model Serializer gem comes in handy!
 And because you added it earlier, we don’t have to bundle install again, and we can start building out our serializer.

 In your terminal type: